 Early ‘80’s, sat down at the piano.

-In the ‘90’s joined an all original band, then a southern rock band,
+In the ‘90’s joined an all original band, then a classic rock band,

-a country band, two blues rock bands, and now a southern rock band, Dixon Bandits.
+a country band, two blues rock bands, and now back to a classic rock band, Dixon Bandits.

 Sat in a few times with The Marshall Tucker Band.